matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 Since the provider instatiation is already handled in the creation of the Deployer class based on your hardhat configuration, we can simply pass the `deployer.zkWallet` and be sure that the correct provider is already set.

-On the other hand if you need to explicitly set the provider you can do that with the code below:
+On the other hand, if you need to explicitly set the provider, do that with the code below:

 ```typescript